laszlocph/website/I-get-it-Laszlo-but-how-do-I-get-started.md

 The more often you release the less you have to deal with the unpredictability of the "code freeze", and the infamous merge problems.
 A good cadence of releases makes software delivery predictable.
 * It's good for talent attraction.
 Once you nailed it all, documenting how you deploy software tells more to potential hires than any hiring pitch.

----

-This is not rocket science, but hopefully commodity soon enough.
-Should you have any question, head over to [https://laszlo.cloud](https://laszlo.cloud)

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){
   (i[r].q=i[r].q||[]).push(arguments)},i[r].l=1*new Date();a=s.createElement(o),